 BERBERA, SOMALILAND — The Free Republic of Liberland has successfully begun the mutual recognition process with the Republic of Somaliland and commenced cooperation on a number of important fronts.

 Vice President of Somaliland H.E.
-Abdirahman Abdilaahi Ismail, Somaliland Trade and Investment Minister H.E.
-Omar Shoaib Mohamed, Liberland Minister of Protocol Dr. Tariq Abbasi KGCIOM MBE DL and Liberland President Vít Jedlička signed a Memorandum of Understanding between the Somaliland and Liberland governments.
+Abdirahman Abdillahi Ismail, Somaliland Trade and Investment Minister H.E.
+Omar Shoaib Mohamed, Liberland Minister of Protocol Dr. Tariq Abbasi KGCIOM MBE DL, and Liberland President Vít Jedlička signed a Memorandum of Understanding between the Somaliland and Liberland governments.

 The Memorandum was signed at 1:45 PM on the 25th of September 2017 at the seaport city of Berbera in Somaliland.
 Representatives of the two countries also created a Joint Committee on Technology, Energy, and Banking.
 The two countries also agreed to cooperate and support each other during the mutual recognition process and on international fronts.

 The President of Liberland presented the Vice President of Somaliland with official gifts from Liberland, including a mint collection of Liberland Merit coins and a symbolic one unit of Ethereum.